pulumi/docs/content/docs/esc/faq.md

 Check out our [public roadmap](https://github.com/orgs/pulumi/projects/44/) page.

-If you are interested in a particular feature, we encourage you to create a [feature request](https://github.com/pulumi/esc/issues/new/choose) or upvote [existing open requests](https://github.com/pulumi/esc/issues).
+If you are interested in a particular feature, we encourage you to create a [feature request](https://github.com/pulumi/esc/issues/new/choose) or upvote an [existing request](https://github.com/pulumi/esc/issues).

-## Can I Self-host Pulumi ESC?
+## Can I self-host Pulumi ESC?

 Yes.
-[Contact sales](/contact/?form=sales) us to get a demo or trial self-hosted Pulumi ESC.
+[Contact sales](/contact/?form=sales) for a demo or trial of self-hosted Pulumi ESC.

 ## More FAQ